 Trading: Speculation on an asset’s price to make a profit.

 Trading Frequency: Trading frequency is how many trades are executed in a particular period of time.

 Trailing Stop: A trailing stop is a tool traders use to protect their gains and limit their losses when a trade doesn’t go in the direction they want.
 Basically, a trader places an order that “trails” behind the market price by pre-determined amount.
 It keeps following the price as long as the price is going in the direction the trader wants.
 But, if the price starts to move in the unwanted direction, the trailing stop no longer follows, but rather stays in place.
 If the market price either moves toward the trailing stop by a certain amount (or, actually hits the trailing stop, depending on what the trader has pre-set), then the trailing stop order is activated and the trade is executed at market price.

 TVL: An acronym for Total Value Locked, which is the sum of all assets locked in a particular protocol.

-Whale: A person(s) or entity who holds such a large amount of a type of cryptocurrency that it is potentially large enough to affect the currency’s price
+Whale: A person(s) or entity who holds or trades a large amount of cryptocurrency.
+The holdings are potentially large enough to give the whale the ability to affect the currency’s price.